 Social service programs are offered through Campus Ministry, but the University also has a Center for Social Justice, which offers internships and other opportunities for service.

 Only about 20 percent of UST students live on campus, which limits residential life.
 The coed residence features private bathrooms in student rooms.
-There is a second residence hall for upperclassmen, and some students live in apartments surrounding the campus.
+There is a second residence hall for upperclassmen and graduate students, and some students live in apartments surrounding the campus or commute from home.

 Students gravitate to the many cultural, sports, and social offerings that are available in the adjacent museum district and within a short distance from campus.
 These include the Museum of Fine Arts, the Houston Zoo, and several major shopping areas.
 The Houston Space Center is the top local tourist attraction.